facebookresearch/DPR/README.md

 	--ctx_file  {path to all documents .tsv file} \
 	--qa_file {path to test|dev .csv file} \
 	--encoded_ctx_file "{encoded document files glob expression}" \
-	--out_file {path to output json file with results}
+	--out_file {path to output json file with results} \
+  --n-docs 200
 ```

 The tool writes retrieved results for subsequent reader model training into specified out_file.
 It is a json with the following format:

 ```